ngxs/store/docs/concepts/state.md

 As another example you could use a library like [immer](https://github.com/mweststrate/immer) that can handle the immutability updates for you and provide a different way of expressing your immutable update through direct mutation of a draft object.
-We can use this external library because it supports the same signature as out `state operators` through their curried `produce` function.
+We can use this external library because it supports the same signature as our `state operators` through their curried `produce` function.
 Here is the example from above expressed in this way:

 ```ts
 import produce from 'immer';